letoram/cat9/README.md

 Use
 ===

-The capabilities and use of Cat9 is still very much in flux, most default inputs and behaviour should be similar to that of any other readline based cli shell.

-Some special controls apply:

- ( builtins )
+Most strings entered will be executed as non-tty jobs.
+To run something specifically as a tty (ncurses or other 'terminal-tui' like application), mark it with a ! to spawn a new window.

+    !vim

+Window creation and process environment can be controlled (e.g. vertical split):

+    v!vim

+To forego any parsing or internal pipelineing and run the entire line verbatim (forwarded to sh -c) use !!:

+		!!find /usr |grep share

+Certain clients really want a pty, though there is no high-level vt100+ decoder yet.

+    p!vim

+# Builtins

+There are a number of builtin commands.
+These are defined by a basedir, filled with separate files per builtin command along with a chainloader that match the name of the basedir:

+    cat9/default.lua
+		cat9/default/cd.lua
+		...

+The reason for this structure is to allow lash to be reused for building CLI frontends to other tools and maintain a unified look and feel.
+You can also modify/extend this to mimic the behaviour of other common shells.
+The ones included by default are as follows:

+## Signal

+    signal #jobid or pid [signal: kill, hup, user1, user2, stop, quit, continue]

+The signal commands send a signal to an active running job or a process based on a process identifier (number).

+## Config

+    config key value

+The config options changes the runtime shell behavior configuration.

+## Open

+    open file or #job [hex] [new | vnew | tab]

+This tries to open the contents of [file] through a designated handler.
+For the job mode specifically, it either switches the window to a text or hex buffer.
+It is also possible to pop it out as a new window or tab.

+## Forget

+    forget #job1 #job2
+		forget #job1  .. #job3
+		forget all

+This will remove the contents and tracking of previous jobs, either by specifying one or several distinct jobs, or a range.
+If any marked job is still active and tied to a running process, that process will be killed.

+## Repeat

+    repeat #job [flush]

+This will re-execute a previously job that has completed.
+If the flush argument is specified, any collected data from its previous run will be discarded.

+## Cd

+    cd directory

+## View

+    view #job stream [opt1] [opt2] .. [optn]

+Changes job presentation based on the provided set of options.
+The possible options are:

+* scroll n - move the starting presentation offset from the last line read to n lines or bytes backwards.

+* out or stdout - set the presentation buffer to be what is read from the standard output of the job.

+* err or stderr - set the presentation buffer to be twhat is read from the standard error output of the job.

+* col or collapse - only present a small number of lines.

+* exp or expand - present as much of the buffer as possible.

+* tog or toggle - switch between col and exp mode

+* filter ptn - present lines that match the lua pattern defined by 'ptn'

 Backstory
 =========

 Arcan is what some would call an ambitious project that takes more than a few minutes to wrap your head around.
-Among its many subprojects is that of SHMIF and TUI.
-SHMIF is an IPC system -- initially to compartment and sandbox media parsing that quickly evolved to encompass all process communication needed for something of the scale of a desktop.
+Among its many subprojects are SHMIF and TUI.
+SHMIF is an IPC system -- initially to compartment and sandbox media parsing that quickly evolved to encompass all inter-process communication needed for something of the scale of a desktop.

 TUI is an API layered on top of SHMIF client side, along with a text packing format (TPACK).
-It was first used to write a terminal emulator that came bundled with arcan, and then evolved towards replacing all uses of ECMA-48 and related escape codes, as well as pty kvrnel and userspace layers.
+It was first used to write a terminal emulator that came bundled with Arcan, and then evolved towards replacing all uses of ECMA-48 and related escape codes, as well as kernel-tty and userspace layers.
 The end goal being completely replacing all traces of ncurses, readline, in-band signalling and so on -- to get much needed improved CLIs and TUIs that cooperate with an outer graphical desktop shell rather than obliviously combat it.